mutablelogic/go-accessory/README.md

 # go-accessory

-**accessory** is a database client for communication with MongoDB servers.
-It provides a "slightly higher level" API than the official driver with a lot less features!
-Please see the interface file `accessory.go` in the repository for more information on how to use this package.
+**accessory** is a database client for communication with supported database servers.
+It provides a simple binding with go structures.
+Currently supported databases are:

+  * MongoDB